JohnCoates/Aerial/Documentation/HardwareDecoding.md

 You can easily check for yourself what to expect by opening a video in Quicktime (Use the `Show in Finder` option in the `Cache` tab to find the cached videos).
 In Activity Monitor, the AV Framework GVA process is called `VTDecoderXPCService`.

-Please note that as of macOS Mojave, AVFoundation is not able to play the HDR versions of the videos that you can see on Apple TV.
-This option is available only starting with macOS 10.15 Catalina (requires Aerial 1.5.1 above).
+# About macOS versions

+Because we use Apple's Framework, what is supported will depend on the version of macOS you use.
+- You need at least macOS 10.13 to play HEVC videos
+- You need at least macOS 10.15 to play HDR videos